IshmaelRogers/search-sample/README.md

 **Return Home**

-Future work will include a complete function for returning to the starting point.
+Future work will include a function for returning to the starting point.
+When started the robot will take a GPS reading for it's current location.
+Whether or not the robot will head home depends on the total number of rock samples plus the 10 minute time range that is given before the robot automatically returns home if it has at least half of the samples.

 **Collect all the sample rocks**

-Improvements to the rock collecting function would allow the rover to find a rock, check to see if it has been collected and if not, check to see if the rock is in sight.
-If it is, move closer to it.
-If it is not, turn the robot towards the direction of the rock.
+Improvements to the rock collecting function would allow the rover to find a rock, record it's location in space (and certain distance away) and continously check to see if it has successfully collected the rock or not and if not orient it's self to face the rock and attmept to collect it.

 **PID control**

-Implementing a PID controller was difficult without robot parameters.
+Implementing a PID controller was difficult due to the lack of knowledge about the robots equations of motion.
 Maybe I can inquire about the parameters seperately and implement in a future assignment.